DinosaurTheory Introduction and Evidence Summary

 Pterosaurs were giant flying reptiles that coexisted with the dinosaurs.
 They were the largest flying animals that ever existed.
 This fact is especially remarkable because flight requires a high level of power output, yet pterosaurs were reptiles - animals known for their low-power, cold-blooded metabolism.
 Furthermore, the larger the animal, the more difficult it becomes to meet the power demands of flight.
 In contrast to these large pterosaurs that made flying look easy, there is not a single reptile species today - no matter how small - that is capable of powered flight.

+A key difficulty in evaluating whether an animal or aircraft can fly is that, until recently, there was no clear, accessible theoretical framework with corresponding equations for determining the minimum requirements for flight.
 Several variables must be considered when determining whether something can fly: the flyer’s weight, wingspan, power output, aerodynamic form, static and dynamic balance, and the density of the surrounding air are among the most critical.
 The explanations offered by paleontologists fall far short of addressing these requirements.
 Nothing in flight physics, aircraft design, or experiments with RC models of pterosaurs supports the idea that a reptile the size of a small recreational airplane could fly in present-day atmospheric conditions.

 6. The Enormous Flying Birds of the Mesozoic Era Are Not Dinosaurs